vippsas/vipps-partner/README.md

    _everything_ related to the Vipps integration, and also manage the API credentials _on behalf of_ the merchant, the partner is similar to a platform partner and should use partner keys.

+   Merchants that use an integration partner must _provide the API keys to the integration partner_.

 3. **Plugin partners:** Develop Vipps' official
    [open source plugins](https://github.com/vippsas/vipps-plugins)